-Hypothalamus secretes → ↑ secretion of GH → GH induces IGF-1 synthesis → ↑ serum IGF-1 via liver synthesis which leads to the following effects:
+Hypothalamus secretes →↑ secretion of GH → GH induces IGF-1 synthesis → ↑ serum IGF-1 via liver synthesis which leads to the following effects:

-- → binds to IGF-1 and insulin receptors → stimulation of cell growth and proliferation, inhibits programmed cell death
+- Binding to IGF-1 and insulin receptors → stimulation of cell growth and proliferation, inhibiting programmed cell death

 Effects of a pituitary adenoma